Religion in Sweden: Eastern Christianity

 Multiple Orthodox jurisdictions exist in Sweden, including but not limited to the Greek and Serbian Orthodox Churches.
-There is also a substantial presence of Assyrians, Coptic and Ethiopian Orthodox Christians.
+There is also a substantial presence of Syriac, Coptic and Ethiopian Orthodox Christians.
 The Serbian Orthodox Church has several parishes in Sweden, under jurisdiction of Serbian Orthodox Eparchy of Britain and Scandinavia.
-The Church of the Goths has a presence in Gotland though it is not currently recognized by any other Orthodox jurisdictions.
-As of 2020, legally registered Eastern Orthodox Christians were 149,364 and they were the second-largest Christian denomination in Sweden, comprising 1.4% of the total population.
+As of 2021, legally registered Eastern Orthodox Christians were 160,266 and they were the second-largest Christian denomination in Sweden, comprising 1.5% of the total population.